freemanwsmith3/thefaablab/README.md

 **updating week issue is probably because you need run the npm run dev then redeploy (possibly in debug mode) **

+*for developer*
+do not forget to rerun npm build when updating, that was always an issue last year

 # How it works
 in HomePage.js redirects to the correct week, the week is based what you put in the state of HomePage.js and in views with "current_week"